 Our nation’s students have never been less educated on or less prepared for a career in military affairs.
-Universities have overseen a steep decline in the teaching of military history, more than seventy percent of the nation’s 18-24 year-olds are ineligible for military service, and millennials are generally not knowledgeable about the military’s basic characteristics.
+Universities have overseen a steep decline in the teaching of military history; more than seventy percent of the nation’s 18-24 year-olds are ineligible for military service; and young Americans are generally not knowledgeable about the military’s basic characteristics.
 Students are graduating from college and entering the defense workforce without a proper and fundamental framework for national defense policy.

 The Peace Through Strength Boot Camp